Technical Calculator

 Total Units Sold

-1. The items that are raw materials
+1. The gadgets that are raw materials

-2. The items that are in production
+2. The items which are in manufacturing

-The given formula helps in inventory calculation:
+The given components allows in stock calculation:

 BI+ Net Purchases −COGS=EI